 The companies participated in trade fairs such as ProdExpo, in Moscow (February 10-14) and Gulfood, in Dubai (February 16-20) as well as in business promotion activities such as that in India (February 19-21).

 In Russia were Frutexsa, Good Valley and Prunesco.
-Sebastian Plaza, from Frutexsa, comments that the visit to Russia responds to the country being “a very important market for us as great consumers of our products, not only dehydrated plums, but also nuts, raisins and almonds”.
+Sebastian Plaza, from Frutexsa, comments that the visit to Russia responds to the country being “a very important market for us as great consumers of our products, not only prunes, but also nuts, raisins and almonds”.

 The executive adds that ProdExpo is a fair that has visited the last 4 years, being very interesting the date, since it is when you start to have a little clarity as to the volumes and prices for the new season.